 After submitting the contact details and clicking the “next” button, you’d be directed to the next section that looks like this:

 Fill in the required details as desired and in the section requesting for “course interested”, simply enter “risk management”.
-Then click the “submit” button after filling the form and agreeing to the correctness of your informations.
+Then click the “submit” button after filling the form and agreeing to the correctness of your information.

 I think it’s safe to assume that you already know why risk management is important in projects, but if you’re in doubt, check out my article on five reasons why proper project management is gold.